mcantelon/node-deja/README.md

     deja rm dotfiles.git

+To see the differences between this repo and what currently exists in your home directory you'd enter:

+    deja diff dotfiles.git

-To see all repos you've cloned, enter:
+To see all repos you've cloned enter:

     deja ls

-To see what the difference is between a repo and what currently exists in your home directory:

-    deja diff dotfiles.git

 Inspired by Homesick: https://github.com/technicalpickles/homesick